stitchdata/docs/_database-integrations/postgres/vanilla/v2/postgres-v2.md

   - **New column (field) naming rules.** Avro has specific rules that dictate how columns can be named.
 As a result, column names will be canonicalized to adhere to Avro rules and persisted to your destination using the Avro-friendly name.
 Refer to the [Column name transformations section](#data-replication--column-name-transformations) for more info.
   - **Expanded data type support**.
 This version supports additional {{ integration.display_name }} data types.
 Refer to the [{{ integration.display_name }} data types documentation]({{ postgres-overview.url | prepend: site.baseurl | append: "#data-types" }}) for more info.
-  - **Key-based Incremental Replication isn't currently supported,** but will be before the integration leaves beta.
+  - **Key-based Incremental Replication and SSH connections aren't currently supported,** but will be before the integration leaves beta.

   To get a look at how this version compares to the previous version of {{ integration.display_name }}, refer to the [{{ integration.display_name }} version comparison documentation]({{ postgres-overview.url | prepend: site.baseurl | append: "#supported-features" }}).